etro-js/etro-js.github.io/docs/reference/dynamic-properties.md

 The above example will animate the red channel to a random value every frame.

-## Usage in Layers and Effects
+## Custom Classes

-To add a dynamic property to your layer or effect, use the `Dynamic` generic type.
+To add a dynamic property to your custom layer or effect, use the `Dynamic` generic type.
 To evaluate the property on a given frame, use `etro.val()`.

 ```ts
 class MyEffect extends etro.effect.Base {